Exhibitions Calendar - 2020

 February 24 to March 27

 Bryan McGinnis is an emerging artist who balances American history and politics with contemporary gay culture through mixed media.
 McGinnis primarily uses his mother’s fabrics or bought textiles from Lancaster, PA with exploration of his Pennsylvania Dutch ancestry.

 April 06 to May 01

 Fine Arts and Graphic Design Student Exhibition

 This exhibit will feature student works from both the Graphic design and Fine Arts programs.
-Examples of Graphic Design, Visual Imagery, Multimedia Design, Animation, and Web Design from the Communication Design program.
-Ceramics, Design, Drawing, Painting, Printmaking, and sculpture from the Fine Art program.
+Examples of Graphic Design, Visual Imagery, Multimedia Design, Animation, and Web Design from the Graphic Design program.
+Design, Drawing, Painting, Printmaking, and sculpture from the Visual Arts program.
 A must see show!

 Fine Arts and Graphic Design Faculty Exhibition

-An exhibit of recent works by the Loudoun Campus, Fine Arts and Graphic Design faculty.
+An exhibit of recent works by the Loudoun Campus, Visual Arts and Graphic Design faculty.

 Home in the Margins will be a large installation that will feature markers of making a home in the in-between.
 Home is a highly political site for people that have experienced displacement because of war.
 During the last four years, Molina has been exploring questions about identity in the margins.
 She sees this as a place where extreme violence and pain happens, but also as a place for resisting and thriving.
 With this tension in mind, she will make an installation at the Waddell Art Gallery that will represent what this home in the margin looks like.